 9. Marketing and Tenant Turnover

-According to a 2023 report by the National Association of Realtors (NAR), ongoing expenses account for 20%–30% of gross rental income annually.
-For a property generating $24,000 in annual rent, this equates to $4,800–$7,200 in operating costs.
+According to a National Association of Realtors report, ongoing expenses account for 20% to 30% of gross rental income annually.
+On a property generating $24,000 in yearly rent, that’s $4,800 to $7,200 going straight back out in operating costs.

 Financing Options for Real Estate Investments